 Public Kinship is the foundational recognition of our common humanity — that our own well-being is bound to that of others.
-The concept of Public Kinship was developed by sociologist, Dr. Bobby William Austin, and stems from his work as the Director of the seminal 1996 report commissioned by the W. K. Kellogg Foundation and released by the National Task Force on African American Men and Boys (The Task Force), Repairing the Breach: Keys Ways to Support Family Life, Reclaim Our Streets, and Rebuild Civil Society in America's Communities.
+The concept of Public Kinship was developed by sociologist Dr. Bobby William Austin, Ph.
+D., and stems from his work as the Director of the seminal 1996 report commissioned by the W. K. Kellogg Foundation and released by the National Task Force on African American Men and Boys, Repairing the Breach: Keys Ways to Support Family Life, Reclaim Our Streets, and Rebuild Civil Society in America's Communities.

 Public Kinship is seen and felt in the often overlooked behavior that guides how we live our values and care for our communities.
 It is evidenced in the everyday gestures that reaffirm our trust and compassion towards one another: greeting neighbors, sharing meals, attending events to support efforts, taking that extra step to tidy our streets or grow a community garden.
 Though seemingly small, the sum of these actions and the sentiment behind them textures our neighborhoods and nation.

 Throughout our lives, we have all seen and felt Public Kinship.
 To help share this ideal we hope you join us in finding a way to reconnect with one another.
 As Mahatma Gandhi put it: "In a gentle way, you can shake the world."

 An idea worth spreading...